Current Approaches to Healthcare Vendor Management Risks are Inadequate

 A recently published report by Ponemon Institute and IBM Security shows that the average cost of a data breach in the United States rose to $8.19 million.
 The U.S. healthcare industry has the highest cost at $15 million.
 And the average cost of healthcare data breaches is $429 per record, more than twice the cost of any other industry.

-Because HIPAA/HITECH Act regulations also require strict compliance by third-party vendors (business associates), the average healthcare provider spends $3.8 million on management and mitigation of risks from third-party vendors.
+Because HIPAA/HITECH Act regulations also require strict compliance by third-party vendors (business associates), the average healthcare provider spends $3.8 million on vendor management and mitigation of risks from third parties.
 Even with all that spending, in 2018, 56% of healthcare providers surveyed in the Ponemon study had third-party breaches by one or more third-party vendors within the last two years.

 The report shows that there are three main reasons that healthcare providers continue to have insufficient risk mitigation: